-He further described Hezbollah as an authentic, smart and popular movement which acts in defense of Lebanon's national interests ported that Hezbollah militia had destroyed at least one Israeli regime's military vehicle near the border area.
-Hezbollah said the strike "killed and wounded those inside" the vehicle.
+He further described Hezbollah as an authentic, smart and popular movement which acts in defense of Lebanon's national interests.

 After the aggression in Lebanon and Syria against Hezbollah forces on September 1, the leader of the Resistance movement Hassan Nasrallah vowed that the aggression would not go unanswered.